DRIVER-EU/test-bed-design/doc/introduction.md

 The [Test-bed description](test-bed-description.md) provides a general overview of the Test-bed reference implementation and its building blocks.
 It is a more technical chapter aimed at Test-bed users with a (limited) technical background.

 In the chapter, [Test-bed for developers and sysops](developers.md), the technical side of the Test-bed is explained in more detail.
-Specifically: how to manage a Test-bed as a sysop, or how to connect a new Solution or simulator as a developer.
+Specifically: how to manage a Test-bed as a sysop, or how to connect a new solution or simulator as a developer.
 To learn more about the design principles underlying the Test-bed, the reader is referred to [Annex 3 Test-bed design](design.md).

 ## 1.4 What's new